jlmelville/smallvis/docs/spectral.md

 $$Y = \left[v_2 | v_3 | \dots v_k \right]$$

-where, as noted above, we are not using the uninformative smallest eigenvector,
+where, as noted above, we have discarded $v_1$.
-$v_1$.
 The rows of that matrix are the coordinates of the graph vertices in the reduced dimension, i.e. the ith row of the 2D Laplacian Eigenmap representing vertex i would be:

 $$y_i = \left(v_{i,2}, v_{i,3} \right)$$